thriveweb/sailinginparadise/content/posts/2020-03-18-sailing-during-covid-19-pandemic.md

 videoSection:
   title: ''
 ---
-First and foremost our main priority as a business is to follow government guidelines and keep people safe including our most vulnerable.
-We have made the decision to continue operating at this time and will be reviewing this daily as new information comes to hand.
+So, in this crazy, crazy world we are living in, it is business as usual for Sailing in Paradise… Well, for the most part...

-Thankfully we are lucky enough to work in the beautiful Queensland sunshine and ocean waters (rather than in a confined indoor space) but nevertheless we have put some additional steps in place to ensure a safe and sanitary environment at this time;
+We are lucky enough to work in the salt air and the beautiful Queensland sunshine (rather than a confined space), but nevertheless, do feel it is the responsibility of every person, and every business to slow the spread of this virus.

+So we have put some additional steps in place to ensure a safe and sanitary environment at this time;

 * We will be re-scheduling some bookings slightly to allow extra time for cleaning and sanitization between charters.
 * We have added extra cleaning routines and disinfecting on board the vessels, particularly around high touch points on the boat.